 Another significant piece of the bill is funding to support and promote electric vehicle (EV) ownership, including infrastructure to support EVs and the country’s electric grid.
 In fact, there is $7.5 billion set aside to help create a nationwide network of EV-charging stations, with the stated goals of expediting EV adoption, reducing carbon pollution from the transportation sector, boosting the efficiency of cars and trucks and moving the country toward reducing greenhouse gas-pollution reduction by the year 2030.

-The White House has stated that funds will be used to EV charging stations, particularly along highway corridors, that can help with long-distance EV travel.
-There will also be funding allocated for charging.
-The Biden administration’s goal is to eventually have a network of at least 500,000 EV–charging stations strategically located throughout the nation.
+The White House has stated that funds will be used to build out EV charging stations, particularly along highway corridors, that can help with long-distance EV travel.
+There will also be funding allocated for local EV charging.
+The Biden administration’s goal is to eventually have a network of at least 500,000 EV-charging stations strategically located throughout the nation.
 In addition to the EV-charging infrastructure funding, the bill also contains another $65 billion investment in renewable clean energy for the US electricity grid, with high-voltage electric-transmission lines set to be funded and more money headed to various clean-energy technology projects.

 One of the most obvious implications of all this EV-related funding is that it will make driving and charging EVs easier for consumers and businesses that use them.
 It will also further encourage automakers’ already-existent efforts to move toward expanding and improving upon their EV production.